-In the early 1970s, Bruce Springsteen had become a cult artist after the release of his first two albums Greetings from Asbury Park New Jersey and The Wild Innocent & the E Street Shuffle both of which were released in 1973.
-However in 1975 Bruce Springsteen released the album Born to Run which turned him into one of the biggest rock stars in the world.
-He was the only rock star to have ever appeared on both the cover of Time and Newsweek magazines in the same week.
-His future manager John Landau was quoted as saying he had seen the future of rock and roll and its name is Bruce Springsteen.
+In the early 1970s, Bruce Springsteen had become a cult artist after the release of his first two albums Greetings from Asbury Park New Jersey and The Wild Innocent & the E Street Shuffle, both of which were released in 1973.
+However, in 1975 Bruce Springsteen released the album Born to Run which turned him into one of the biggest rock stars in the world.
+He was the only rock star to have ever appeared on both the covers of Time and Newsweek magazines in the same week.
+His future manager John Landau was quoted as saying he had seen “the future of rock and roll and its name is Bruce Springsteen.”

-Bruce Springsteen’s first six albums was filled with romantic stories of teenage angst and rebellion.
-They were written from an artist only in his twenties.
+Bruce Springsteen’s first six albums were filled with romantic stories of teenage angst and rebellion.
+They were written by an artist only in his twenties.
 An artist who had yet lived a long life.
 Bruce Springsteen’s River album started to show signs of maturity as far as dealing with the issues of marriage and divorce.
-Yet nothing that he had wrote was very political at all.
+Yet nothing that he had written was very political at all.
 When Bruce Springsteen released the album Nebraska audiences began to see signs of an artist digging into history and becoming more politically aware.

 As John Kerry failed to defeat George Bush so did Bruce Springsteen’s commitment to change.
 What it did do was lead to a huge backlash against Bruce Springsteen.
 A backlash that would become permanent among millions of fans who would never forget the images and words of Springsteen standing on stage next to John Kerry opposing a President (Bush)that they actually loved and opposing a way of life they were fine with.
 Over the years when Bruce Springsteen would stand on stage next to President Obama, more and more fans walked away upset in his endorsement of yet another Democrat.